-According to information from the RD&I IS, support has been provided (until March 2021) for 15,706 projects.
+According to information from the RD&I IS, support has been provided (until March 2022) for 16,031 projects.

 - The typical project duration is 3 years - Any field in basic research is eligible for support. - The project topic is chosen by the proposer. - Eligible applicant entities include all legal and natural persons, organisational units of the state or regional self-governments, or those organisational units of the Ministry of Defence and Ministry of the Interior which are engaged in research and experimental development. - Calls are typically announced once a year, normally in March.
-Evaluations are completed in the autumn and the results are announced before the end of the calendar year. - The investigator can be either one person or an entire research team, whose members may even come from various institutions - The main criteria considered for awarding the grant are the proposed objectives, the method of investigation, the planned outcomes, the applicant entity's foreign cooperation and earlier collaboration with CSF, and commensurate funding requirements.
+Evaluations are completed in the autumn and the results are announced before the end of the calendar year. - The investigator can be either one person or an entire research team, whose members may even come from various institutions - The main criteria for the evaluation of project proposals are their quality and originality and the applicant's professional credentials required to achieve the target objectives..